Comparison with other packages

 Bayesian hierarchical model), although we load results from compiled run

-to avoid users having to install STAN to run
+of brms to avoid users having to install STAN to run

-vignettes for phylosem
+vignettes for phylosem:

 # Comare using Bayesian implementation in brms